 This topic describes the instance editions and billing methods of Message Queue for RabbitMQ to help you purchase instances based on your needs.

-- Professional Edition: shared instances that feature logical isolation, high service availability, and three replicas for data persistence.
+- Professional Edition: shared instances that feature logical isolation, high availability, and three replicas for data persistence.

-- Platinum Edition: dedicated instances that have high service availability, three replicas for data persistence, and advanced features.
+- Platinum Edition: dedicated instances that have high availability, three replicas for data persistence, and advanced features.
 These instances are dedicated physical clusters.
 For more information about advanced features, see Advanced features.

 Before you can use a subscription instance, you must pay for it first.
 You are billed for the following items: